JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 ## How many traders?

 The figure of 130 independent traders (ie traders with less than three outlets) was [supplied by Southwark Council](https://pbs.twimg.com/media/DwEQ6HqW0AEbC6W.jpg:large) in January 2018 and later confirmed by officers at planning committee in July .
 These include market stallholders and businesses in Hannibal House, the office block above the centre, and all lie within the so-called 'red-line' of the proposed redevelopment area.
 Latin Elephant, with the assistance of petit elephant, then conducted its own survey in December 2018, just before the redevelopment was finally granted planning permission.
-This found [only 97 traders remained](https://latinelephant.org/map/#Q7), indicating a loss of 30 traders over a few months.
+This found [only 97 traders remained]( https://latinelephant.org/map/#Q1) indicating a loss of 30 traders over a few months.

 In March 2019, Southwark responded to [a Freedom of Information](https://www.whatdotheyknow.com/request/independently_owned_retail_busin?nocache=incoming-1334948#incoming-1334948) (FOI) request, with a [database](https://www.whatdotheyknow.com/request/555280/response/1334948/attach/2/190321%20For%20FOI%20EC%20traders.pdf%201037530.pdf) of 79 'independent local operators', eligible for relocation funds as defined by the legal agreement between Southwark Council and developer Delancey; Latin Elephant identified a further [21 independent businesses omitted](https://latinelephant.org/map/#Q7) from this list.